CALL 03335 66 55 44 AT LEAST 48 HOURS BEFORE DEPARTURE TO REQUEST APPROPRIATE ASSISTANCE ACCORDING TO YOUR NEEDS.

 If you wish, we can provide assistance between check-in and the gate or aircraft and between the gate and the arrivals lounge.
 Depending on the airport, you will be provided with an airport electric buggy or a wheelchair.

 Because of the airport infrastructure, in many airports wheelchairs will be taken away at check-in, labeled and carried in the hold.
-Present yourself for the check-in not later than one hour before the published departure time for domestic flight (within Italy) and 1 hour and half for the international and intercontinental flights or at the point within the airport boundary designated not later than two hours before the published departure time.
+We advise you to arrive at the airport at least 2 hours prior to your departure time, so we can provide you with the best possible assistance or at the point within the airport boundary designated not later than two hours before the published departure time.
 If your wheelchair has been stowed in the hold, we will make every effort to return it to you as close as possible to the aircraft door.

 If this is not possible, we will make sure that there is a wheelchair waiting for you to take you to the baggage claim area.